Join Our Team

 Community Health Programs

 The fellow will be trained in all these skills before going out into the community.
-The fellow will assist with the community health programs that are coordinated through the development office, including the Diabetes and Nutrition Programs, the “Día de Salud” and “Día de Mujeres Embarazadas” programs, which bring medical staff and supplies into the rural communities.
+The fellow will assist with the community health programs that are coordinated through the development office, including the Healthy Habits and Nutrition Programs, the “Día de Salud” and “Día de Mujeres Embarazadas” programs, which bring medical staff and supplies into the rural communities.
 Fellow may perform patient-intake at rural clinics, blood glucose screening for diabetic patients or give educational talks about diabetes or nutrition.

 Inbox and Donation Management